databrary/presentations/jlsc-15/jlsc.md

 #### After-the-fact curation

 Communication with researchers remains a key component in the curation of data they have already collected.
-This includes mostly video data from a study that completed recently, but also video data that had been collected many decades ago and has been stored archivally.
+This includes mostly video data from a study that completed recently, but also video data that had been collected many years or decades ago and has been stored archivally.
-Databrary staff with expertise in library and information science discuss datasets with researchers planning on making contributions from the earliest steps in the process.
+Databrary staff with expertise in library and information science discuss datasets with researchers planning on making contributions from the earliest steps in the curation process.
 Regular communication with researchers helps the Databrary staff understand how target contributors envision the representation of their data inside the repository.
 The discussions also inform the ongoing development of the metadata schema, ensuring that it continues to meet the diverse needs of a wide range of individual labs.

 Since Databrary's model for seeking permission to share data is new, most data eligible for after-the-fact curation was gathered under a different set of provisions.
 So, communication between Databrary staff and the researcher helps forge a mutual understanding about how to interpret pre-existing restrictions on the data in a way compatible with Databrary's policies and research ethics.
 Indeed, access restrictions are themselves essential metadata.
-Because access restrictions apply to the study level, session, and individual file levels, gathering these metadata constitutes a non-trivial curation effort.
+Because access restrictions apply to the study level, session level (i.e. analytic units within studies), and individual file levels, gathering these metadata constitutes a non-trivial curation effort.
 However, the problems enountered with and solved in curating each new dataset informs the process of curating new contributions.
 Finally, embedded library staff and staff familiar with the practices and interpretation of data within the content domain collaborate to ensure that all data ingested is well-organized and of the highest quality.